dsikkema/playdo-frontend/TECHNICAL_NOTES.md

 Playdo is an integrated learning environment for high school students learning Python.
 The frontend is a React/TypeScript application that provides a code editor, execution environment via Pyodide (WASM), and an AI assistant chat interface.

+This repository contains the frontend code for Playdo.
+The backend serves up a REST API which is called by this application.

 ## Core Components

 ### Main Application Structure